Our philanthropic goals

 Today's girls face more challenges than ever before, making the need for a safe place with supportive mentors even greater.
 Girls need women in their lives who can help them develop the skills to succeed in life.
 Gamma Phi Betas are those women!
 Gamma Phi Beta is proud to partner with national organizations that share our dedication to Building Strong Girls.

-Each year Gamma Phi Beta chapters across the country hold their annual philanthropy in order to support our national philanthropic partner, Girls on the Run, which is focused on Building Strong Girls.
+Each year Gamma Phi Beta chapters across the country hold their annual philanthropy in order to support our national philanthropic partner, Girls on the Run, with the intention of Building Strong Girls.
 Our new annual event is called Moonball, and it is a basketball tournament in which the fraternities on campus are invited to compete.
 Each fraternity makes a donation in order to participate, which we then donate to Girls on the Run.
 A few members of our chapter volunteer to coach each team, some members decorate signs to help show their support, and we all come together as a chapter to cheer them on.

 FLAGS FOR FRANCES

 In 2008, one of our beloved sisters, Frances Chang, passed away.
 The loss of her presence was felt deeply throughout our chapter, and in the Spring our sisters started an annual event in remembrance of Frances.
-Over the years, this event has morphed into a 2 day philanthropy.
-One day consists of a brunch with alumni in which we share stories of our sister that we lost, and reflect on why our sisterhood is so dear to our hearts.
-On the second day we hold a capture the flag tournament called Flags for Frances in which all the sororities and fraternities on campus are invited to participate in.
+This event consists of a capture the flag tournament called Flags for Frances in which all the sororities and fraternities on campus are invited to participate in.

 Since Frances' passing, her parents created the Seeds of Love foundation in her honor.
 Our chapter splits the proceeds of our Flags for Frances philanthropy between this foundation and two local organizations that Frances supported; Woods Humane Society and SLO Transitions Mental Health Center.
 This occasion is a wonderful time for our chapter to remember a great sister and grow stronger together.